ResetSec/UrmiaCTF/Crypto/Noql/README.md

 From just looking at the surface, there are some potential clues that we can observe from the token:
 1. The token starts with a prefix that doesn't seem very random: ``gAAAAA``.
-2. The token seems to be base64-encoded, and/or only contains URL-safe characters.
+2. The token seems to be base64-encoded, it only contains URL-safe characters.

-We've also been provided a key that seems to be base64-encoded.
+We've also been provided a key that seems to be [base64-encoded](https://www.microfocus.com/documentation/enterprise-developer/ed60/ES-WIN/BKCJCJDEFNS009.html).

 ### 1. Taking a Closer Look